dphdmn/ImageElo/README.md

 **Important:** Before running this script on real image files, it is strongly recommended to create a backup of your image folder.
 The script has the potential to rename files and could inadvertently cause data loss or other issues.

-## Known Issues

-- Some image files may not work correctly with the script, including simple png files.
-As a temporary workaround, the script currently converts these problematic images to jpg format, which can significantly slow down the sorting process.
-- The issues appear to be related to the PIL (Python Imaging Library) and/or QGraphicsView used by the script.
-Errors may occur when attempting to open certain images, even after conversion.

 ## How to Use

 To use ImageElo, follow these steps: